DavidRV00/bookmarks/plan.md

 - universal bookmarking applications:
 	- browser
+		- browser binding to search+select web bookmarks
 	- feeds
 	- liked mpv videos
+		- os-level binding to search liked mpv videos
 	- liked posts on websites
 	- watch/read later
 	- facebook saved posts
 	- starred emails?
+	- radio stations?

+- needed for each:
+	- binding to add

-Each of the above also requires a migration process (some of which may be nice reusable tools).
+each of the above also requires a migration process (some of which may be nice reusable tools).

-Also, need some automatic backups.
+- features:
+	- special tags for different purposes

+- also:
+	- automatic backups
+	- encryption
+	- notify-send
+	- os-level search + select + open-with-correct-app

+# Steps
+- generalized dmenu selector
+	- also argument for filtering on tags
+- specialized dmenu selector binding(s)
+	- browser
+- specialized bmark add bindings
+	- browser
+	- like video
+	- feeds
+- migration tools